stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 VkComponentMapping mapping = ComponentMappingBuilder.build(image.components());
 ```

-This swizzles the channels of the image in the demo (which has an `ABGR` channel order) to the Vulkan `RGBA` default.
+This swizzles the `ABGR` channels of the native image to the `RGBA` default expected by Vulkan.

 Finally we create the image view for the texture: